tocttou/hacker-blog/_posts/2021-3-10-Myopia-Problems.md

 We present a useful toy environment for reasoning about deceptive alignment.
 In this environment, there is a button.
 Agents have two actions: to press the button or to refrain.
 If the agent presses the button, they get +1 reward for this episode and -10 reward next episode.
 One might note a similarity with the traditional [marshmallow test](https://www.wikiwand.com/en/Stanford_marshmallow_experiment) of delayed gratification.

 In some sense, agents that do not press the button will engage in deception; both agents trade reward now for more reward later.
-We are interested in creating agents that robustly do not press the button.
+We are interested in creating agents that robustly press the button.

 We suppose that our agents are reward-maximizers, i.e. they get utility equal to the reward given by the training environment.